Linhtan-T/Fire_LED/README.md

-Run fires.py code as HTTP Server on your own laptop
+Run fires_mqtt_2.py code as HTTP Server on the Pi

-Save your laptops IP-Adress (to paste into the CLientHTTP.ino File)
+Save the Pi's IP-Adress (to paste into the .ino File)

-Paste the IP-Adress in the CLientHTTP.ino File
+Paste the IP-Adress in the .ino File

-Run the CLientHTTP.ino File
+Run the .ino File